LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

   2. Regression (predict values)

 ## Python Reviews
-Step 1 through step 8 is a reviews if you forgot or do not know python
+Step 1 through step 8 is a reviews in python.
-After step 8, everything you need to know that is relate to data engineering, data science, machine learning, and deep learning.
+After step 8, everything you need to know that is relate to data analysis, data engineering, data science, machine learning, and deep learning.

 ## List of Machine Learning Algorithms for Stock Trading
 ### Most Common Regression Algorithms